onfido/looker-content-validator/README.md

 The script and template are in the `gitlab-ci` folder so as to keep your LookML repository tidy.

-The python script `content_validator.py` and the isn't visible in the Looker IDE, but we shouldn't be working on anything here from the Looker IDE.
+The python script `content_validator.py` won't be visible in the Looker IDE, but you shouldn't be working on it from the Looker IDE.

 ## **Content Validator script**
 The script won't be visible in the Looker IDE.